 - 1. Attach a tow strap to the front bumper tow-bar. - 2.
 Turn the start switch off and place the direction control switch in the center off position. - 3.
-Use another driver to steer this vehicle while it is being towed. - 4.
-Press the front of the treadle while being towed and use the rear of the treadle to brake when the towing vehicle slows or stops. - Do not tow the vehicle faster than 5 m.p.h. or its maximum designed speed, whichever is lower.
+Flip the park brake bypass switch to the bypass position (see below). - If the brake does not release then the brake must be removed or the vehicle put on dollies. - 4.
+Use another driver to steer this vehicle while it is being towed.
+Be sure the driver uses the brakes when the towing vehicle slows or stops.